June 29, 2020

-Sr. Margaret Regina and all the Little Sisters
+Mother Margaret Regina and the Community of Little Sisters.

 Click here to read a related article from The Dialog, March 27, 2020, "Distraught, determined Little Sisters of the Poor deal with coronavirus death, illness at Jeanne Jugan home in Delaware"